otimbrian/email/README.md

 Instructions.

-1. Start by setting up your IMAP and turning it on in GMAIL. follow instructions <a href="https://support.google.com/a/answer/9003945#imap_gmail&zippy=%2Cstep-turn-on-imap-in-gmail ">Here</a>.
+1. Start by setting up your IMAP and turning it on in GMAIL.
+Follow instructions <a href="https://support.google.com/a/answer/9003945#imap_gmail&zippy=%2Cstep-turn-on-imap-in-gmail ">Here</a>.

-2. Create the pplication password to be used in sending the Emails. follow instructions <a href="https://support.google.com/mail/answer/185833">Here</a>
+2. Create the pplication password to be used in sending the Emails.
+Follow instructions <a href="https://support.google.com/mail/answer/185833">Here</a>

 3. Initialize gomail.
     ```m := gomail.NewMessage()```